Brown University School of Engineering: Undergraduate education

 The Brown University School of Engineering offers ABET-accredited engineering concentrations in biomedical, chemical, computer, electrical, environmental engineering, materials, and mechanical engineering (Sc.B.).
-Also offered is a program in engineering-physics.
-In addition, the Brown School of Engineering offer a bachelor of arts degree in engineering.
+Also offered are programs in design engineering and engineering-physics.
+In addition, the Brown School of Engineering offers a bachelor of arts degree in engineering.

 Master's and Ph.D. programs

-The Brown University School of Engineering offers Sc.M. programs in biomedical engineering, chemical engineering, electrical sciences and computer engineering, fluids and thermal sciences, materials science, and mechanics of solids.
-An integrated five-year Sc.B./Sc.M. degree is also available.
-The Program in Innovation Management and Entrepreneurship (PRIME) is also a one-year master's degree in technology entrepreneurship.
+The Brown University School of Engineering offers master's degree programs in biomedical engineering, chemical engineering, data-enabled computational engineering and science, electrical and computer engineering, environmental engineering, innovation management and entrepreneurship, materials science and engineering, mechanical engineering and applied mechanics, sustainable energy, and technology leadership.

-The Brown University School of Engineering offers Ph.D. programs in biomedical engineering, chemical engineering, electrical sciences and computer engineering, fluids and thermal sciences, materials science, and mechanics of solids.

 In 2020, the school partnered with the Rhode Island School of Design's Division of Architecture and Design to launch a new joint Master of Arts in Design Engineering (MADE) program.
 The program is designed as an 11-month residential program and began in the summer of 2021.

+The Brown University School of Engineering offers Ph.D. programs in biomedical engineering, chemical and environmental engineering, electrical and computer engineering, fluids and thermal sciences, materials science and engineering, and mechanics of solids and structures.

 Rankings

-In its 2021 rankings, U.S. News & World Report ranked Brown as the 37th best undergraduate engineering school in the country.
-The School of Engineering graduate program ranked 51st.
+In its 2023 rankings, U.S. News & World Report ranked Brown as the 33rd best undergraduate engineering school in the country.
+The School of Engineering graduate program ranked 53rd.

 In 2019, Brown awarded the 7th highest percentage of undergraduate engineering bachelor’s degrees to women, at 47%.